ian-s-b/blog-post-flask-app/README.md

 The objective of this project is to create a social network prototype with the Flask framework where you can create an account, post something and read someone else's post.

-Click on the following link to view the website:
+Click on the following link to view the website: <br>
 https://blog-post-flask-app.herokuapp.com/